herrenknecht-ag/InfluxDB.Client.Net/README.md

 #### Custom fork

+**Please refer to the original repository at** https://github.com/AdysTech/InfluxDB.Client.Net **to get a tested and stable version of this library!***

 This is a fork of https://github.com/AdysTech/InfluxDB.Client.Net .
 There's currently quite some work under development in this fork:
 - Inclusion of the "partial" flag from InfluxDB responses
 - Support of MultiQueries (returning multiple results) in one Influx request